 International Traffic in Arms Regulations (ITAR) is a set of US Government regulations that deals with the export and temporary import of defense articles and services.

-ITAR regulations dictate that information and material pertaining to defense and military related technologies, including technical data may only be shared with U.S citizens.
+ITAR regulations dictate that information and material pertaining to defense and military related technologies, including technical data may only be shared with U.S persons.
 This includes but is not limited to technology pertaining to satellites and launch vehicles, software developed for the management and use of military applications.
 Basically, ITAR governs the people, data and systems involved in arms and defense manufacturing and contracting.

 Penalties for ITAR Violations include: Criminal fines for corporations or individuals of up to $1 million per violation and/or imprisonment of up to ten years for willful violations.
 Civil penalties for corporations or individuals of up to $500,000 per violation relating to unauthorized exports of defense articles or defense services and Debarment from export of defense articles or defense services.